 Success is not random, the result of luck or afforded to those who “wing it”.

-If we use a skyscraper as a metaphor to illustrate how to build a successful career or business, we will realize that to achieve success we must integrate a strong foundation with a structurally sound framework.
+If we use a skyscraper as a metaphor to illustrate how to build a successful business, we will realize that to achieve success we must integrate a strong foundation with a structurally sound framework.
 Together this forms the basis that supports the weight of success as well as the stress of our journey on the road to success.